 Contact Devon: email@example.com or 516-679-9000, ext.
 20

-Nube provides community-based outreach to young gay, bisexual and queer men and transgender individuals of color throughout Queens in both English and Spanish.
-Nube’s work focuses on connecting young gay, bisexual and queer men and transgender individuals to PrEP/PEP services with our community partner, the Damian Firehouse Health Center.
-Outreach is done through various means including social media, apps, bars/clubs, and schools, in various communities throughout Queens.
-In addition, Nube provides ongoing sexual health education and adherence counseling to all PrEP/PEP enrolled clients.
+Tyheim provides community-based outreach to young gay, bisexual and transgender individuals throughout Queens.
+His work primarily focuses on young men of color and connecting them to PrEP/PEP services with our community partner Damian Center.
+Outreach is done through various means including social media, apps, bars/clubs, and schools.
+Tyheim’s outreach cuts across various communities throughout Queens.
+In addition, Tyheim provides ongoing sexual health education and adherence counseling to all PrEP/PEP enrolled clients.

 Tyheim likes to think of himself as ambitious and outgoing.
 He has a passion for helping people, which led him to work with the LGBTQ community for the past nine years.
 Tyheim comes from a strong background in HIV prevention where he has conducted outreach, coordinated sexual health preventative services and group facilitation focused on gay/bi/queer men with both Brightpoint Health and Acacia.
 With a passion for transgender rights, he has been a vocal ally in the continuous fight to ensure trans individuals are afforded the same opportunities as everyone else.
 In his spare time, Tyheim loves to travel, watch Drag shows and brunch with his friends

 Contact Tyheim: Twalker@longislandcrisiscenter.org or 646-726-2677